highchair/artinruins-com/about.md

 We also want to celebrate the region’s great history.
 At the end of the 19th century (1890-1900), Providence had the “Five Industrial Wonders of the World”[^1]:

-1. Brown and Sharpe, the world’s largest tool factory;
+1. [Brown & Sharpe]({% link _property/brown-sharpe-foundry.md %}), the world’s largest tool factory;
 1. Nicholson File, the world’s largest file factory;
 1. Corliss Steam Engine Company, the world’s largest engine factory;
 1. [American Screw]({% link _property/american-screw-co.md %}), the world’s largest screw factory; and
 1. [Gorham Silver]({% link _property/gorham-manufacturing-co.md %}), the world’s largest silver foundry.

 [^1]: There are a few sources for this claim.
 Heritage Harbor Foundation mentions it in this page: [heritageharborfoundation.org/heritage-harbor-six-big-ideas/wonders-of-the-world/](//heritageharborfoundation.org/heritage-harbor-six-big-ideas/wonders-of-the-world/){:target="_blank"}: “By late 19th century, Providence is a world leader in production od (sic) cotton, wool, base metals, precious metals and rubber.
-Corliss, Gorham, Brown and Sharpe, Nicholsen (sic) File and American Screw are dubbed the ‘Five Industrial Wonders of the World’.”
+Corliss, Gorham, Brown & Sharpe, Nicholsen (sic) File and American Screw are dubbed the ‘Five Industrial Wonders of the World’.”

 ## Our Roots